Why understanding your target audience is the key to brand engagement

-Know what it is that makes the target audience tick and put it to work in your favor, without being too heavy handed.
+Know what it is that makes the target audience tick and put it to work in your favor, without being too heavy-handed.
 If the story and its emotional content doesn’t feel authentic, you run the risk of alienating them instead.
-Recent studies show that brands who can successfully create a strong emotional connection with their customers outperform their competitors by as much as 85% in overall sales growth.
+Recent studies show that brands that can successfully create a strong emotional connection with their customers outperform their competitors by as much as 85% in overall sales growth.
 So what we’re saying is, playing to your audience’s emotions can pay off if you do it well.

 The shareability factor

 You’ve got a shiny new video, ready to share with the world.
 Now what?
 You can push this content until you’re blue in the face, but it doesn’t mean a thing unless people are sharing it.
 What is it that motivates people to share content?
 Why unicorn poop?
 Why cat videos?
-It’s because for whatever reason, these videos elicit a strong emotional response in their viewers.
-Whether that emotion is hilarity, anger, outrage, or schadenfreude, capitalizing on high arousal emotions like these can give any video the “it” factor it needs.
+It’s because, for whatever reason, these videos elicit a strong emotional response in their viewers.
+Whether that emotion is hilarity, anger, outrage, or schadenfreude, capitalizing on high-arousal emotions like these can give any video the “it” factor it needs.

 Intimately knowing your audience is the answer.
 A video doesn’t have to go viral, but it does have to strike a chord with the intended demographic.
 Your small corner of the internet can have a big impact on your business if it’s properly executed.
-Whether you’re trying to make your customers laugh, learn, or empathize, being deliberate about the emotional goals for content is a non-negotiable.
+Whether you’re trying to make your customers laugh, learn, or empathize, being deliberate about the emotional goals for content is non-negotiable.
 Start with a strong vision, take a creative angle, and know the audience well, and your video will hit home with the right people, every time.